StressedCatInABox/StressedCatInABox/README.md

 - Hi, I’m @StressedCatInABox
 - I’m interested in modding source engine games, or something like that.
-- I’m currently learning how to code C++, but I already know some Lua.
+- I’m currently learning how to code C#, but I already know some Lua.
 - You can reach me on Discord here: STRESSED CAT IN A BOX#5324

 <!---